Safety Assessment

 -

 Safety assessment program training: Based on the State of California’s Cal OES training program, the AIA Safety Assessment Program (SAP) Training educates architects, engineers, and building inspectors to evaluate the post-disaster safety and habitability of homes, buildings, and infrastructure as a Building Evaluator.
-Learn more about SAP training on aia.org/resilience.
+There will be SAP Training on September 24, 2024 in Lawrence, Kansas.

 -